Mixing time and cutoff for the adjacent transposition shuffle and the simple exclusion: The upper bound on the mixing time for the exclusion process

-To prove Lemma \ref{ladique}, we need a reasonable lower bound on $(d+u)(t)$ in the interval $[\tau'_{i}-\tau'_{i+1})$.
-To this purpose we define a good set of paths, for which there are sufficiently many active points.
+To prove Lemma~\ref{ladique}, we need a reasonable lower bound on $(d+u)(t)$ in the interval $[\tau'_{i}-\tau'_{i+1})$.
+To this end, we define a good set of paths, for which there are sufficiently many active points.

-We define $\cH$ to be the set of bad paths that we wish to avoid.
+We define $\mathcal{H}$ to be the set of bad paths that we wish to avoid

-We show first that most of the time, after $t_0$, both $\eta^\wedge_t$ and $\eta^\vee_t$ stay out of $\cH$.
+We show first that most of the time, after $t_0$, both $\eta^\wedge _t$ and $\eta^\vee_t$ stay out of $\mathcal{H}$.

 \begin{lemma} We have